← Research

 }

-Field extraction dominated runtime.
-Scalar code accessed struct fields directly.
-SIMD code copied fields to temporary arrays.
+Field extraction dominated.
+Scalar code accessed struct fields directly; SIMD code copied them into temporary arrays first.

-Use columnar storage (Parquet/Arrow).
-Data is already in SoA layout.
-Arrow compute kernels use SIMD automatically.
+Move to columnar storage.
+Parquet/Arrow is already SoA.
+Arrow compute kernels use SIMD automatically:

 let close_array = batch.column(4)